Bursting with tomato flavor and seasonings, who can say no to juicy and tender slow cooker sloppy joes? Not me and my family!

 - 1-2 tablespoons sweet pickle relish

-- Place raw* beef in slow cooker and break up with a beef chopper or large spoon.
-Pour all other ingredients over beef.
+- Place the raw* beef in the slow cooker and break it up with a beef chopper or large spoon.
+Pour all the other ingredients over the beef.
 Stir well to combine.2 pounds pounds lean ground chuck*, 1 can diced tomatoes, 1 cup ketchup, 3/4 cup barbecue sauce, 1 tablespoon mustard, 1-2 tablespoons sweet pickle relish, 1 tablespoon diced jalapeno peppers

-- Scoop out with slotted spoon onto buns.
-Serve hot and enjoy!
+- Scoop out with a slotted spoon onto hamburger buns.
+Serve hot and enjoy!8 hamburger buns

 “A pessimist sees only the dark side of the clouds, and mopes; a philosopher sees both sides, and shrugs; an optimist doesn’t see the clouds at all — he’s walking on them.”